waltheralvarez4421/JavaScript/README.md

 # JavaScript
-JavaScript Projects completed alongside instructor and challenges completed by myself.
+JavaScript Projects completed for Udemy "The Complete JavaScript Course" Projects were coded alongside instructor and challenges completed by myself.